njanakiev/cookie-factory/README.md

 ```
 There you can access the current frame with `self.frame` and the number of frames with `self.frames`.
 There are many more functions to choose from within the [core](core) module and you can also access the `bpy` and `bmesh` modules, besides all the available Python modules you would have within Blender.

-You can run the code by loading the config file in Blender with the Parametric Cookie Toolbox as previously shown or you can run it in the background by using the command
+You can run the code by loading the config file in Blender with the Cookie Factory Toolbox as previously shown or you can run it in the background by using the command

 ```
 blender -b -a -- config.json